Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Boundaries Revisited

 be an intrinsic localization compatible with phase equivalence.
 By definition of admissible localization in Algebraic Phase Theory, $L$ factors as a composition of phase equivalence and intrinsic completion.
 Both operations preserve defect degrees, termination, and the canonical defect-induced filtration.

-In particular, failure of functorial propagation for $\mathcal P^{(i)}$ persists in $L(\mathcal P)^{(i)}$ for each filtration index $i$.
-Since boundary depth is defined as the minimal index at which such propagation fails, it follows that
+In particular, the boundary depth associated with $\mathcal P^{(i)}$ is preserved under passage to $L(\mathcal P)^{(i)}$ for each filtration index $i$.
+Since boundary depth is defined as the minimal index at which functorial propagation fails, it follows that